 This game makes us laugh so hard our stomachs hurt.
 It’s like Pictionary but every person has their own “book” instead of a board.
 It’s so fun to play with a group of 5-6 people.

-We don’t play by the regular rules, here’s what we do:
+We do not play by the regular rules.
+Here is how we play:

-• every player puts their color circle on who they think has the best anser
+Each player puts their colored circle on the person they think gave the best answer.

 This game will have everyone cracking up.
 It’s similar to Apples to Apples (which is another fun game) but with PICTURES.
 You pick the best words to go with the “Meme.”